Inspiring others, encouraging greatness

 The Rich Levad award was initiated to honor these and other contributions to science and especially Rich’s unique way of sharing his knowledge and enthusiasm to engage others.

 Rich died of Lou Gehrig’s Disease in February 2008.
 In his final days, Rich and his family worked to establish the Richard G. Levad Memorial Fund at Bird Conservancy of the Rockies (then Rocky Mountain Bird Observatory).
 This fund is dedicated to continuing special species research efforts initiated by Rich.
-For more information about how to contribute to this fund, visit our Chip In! page to make a donation.
+For more information about how to contribute to this fund, visit our donation page.
 Be sure to indicate your donation is dedicated to the Richard G. Levad Memorial Fund in the appropriate box.